-Additionally, the number of jobs that could be reached by the working age population in the SPT region varies considerably if travelling by car compared to public transport, based upon analysis using accessibility software (TRACC).
-For example, around one quarter of the regional working age population could reach around 20,000 jobs within 20 minutes if travelling by public transport whilst nearly 100% of the population could reach the same number of jobs if travelling by car.
+Additionally, the number of jobs that could be reached by the working age population in the SPT region varies considerably if travelling by car compared to public transport, based upon accessibility analysis.
+For example, this analysis found that about one quarter of the regional working age population could reach c.
+20,000 jobs within 20 minutes if travelling by public transport whilst nearly 100% of the population could reach the same number of jobs if travelling by car.
 These figures demonstrate the relative difference in access to employment opportunities for those who have access to a car compared to those who are dependent upon other means of travel to get to work.
-This highlights the inter-connectivity of inequalities in access to private transport and wider socio-economic inequalities.
+This highlights the interconnectivity of the inequalities in access to private transport set out in the RTS Context section and wider socio-economic inequalities.